albertstarfield/project-zephyrine/README.md

 -   **Agentic Capabilities:** Can act on your behalf by performing web searches and generating/executing local scripts to automate tasks on your computer.
 -   **Cross-Platform & Accelerated:** Functions on CPU-only systems (Windows, macOS, Linux) and can leverage hardware acceleration via CUDA, Metal, and Vulkan where available.

-### Phase II: The Deterministic Control System (In Progress)
+### Phase II: The Adaptive GNC Deterministic Control System (In Progress)

 This is where Project Zephyrine evolves beyond a standard assistant into a high-reliability control platform, guided by the principles of avionics and deterministic systems.

+For get a grasp on what we are making, take a look at this paper for reference:
+> Bosworth, J. (2007).
+F-15 IFCS: Intelligent Flight Control System.
+Nasa.gov. https://ntrs.nasa.gov/citations/20070035126

 -   **🚀 Stella Icarus Hooks:** A high-speed, JIT-compiled Python subsystem and Ada daemons for tasks that demand instant, 100% reliable, and procedurally correct execution.
 This is the foundation for real-time control and automation.
 -   **🛰️ Microcontroller Interfacing (WIP):** The architecture is designed for direct, low-level communication with microcontrollers (like an Arduino) over a serial interface.
 This enables the AI to act as a Flight Management Computer (FMC) and control real-world hardware.
 -   **📡 Advanced Communication Protocols (WIP):** Future development will focus on implementing robust, safety-critical communication protocols, including parity bits and CRC checks for data integrity between the AI core and external hardware.
--   **✈️ Integrated Flight Control System (WIP):** The ultimate goal is to complete a full Fly-By-Wire (FBW) and Integrated Flight Control System (IFCS).
+-   **✈️ Intelligent Flight Control System (WIP):** The ultimate goal is to complete a full Fly-By-Wire (FBW) and Intelligent Flight Control System (IFCS).
 This will involve advanced PID loops, state estimation, and sensor fusion to provide intelligent, real-time dampening and control for robotics or simulation tasks.

 Just a heads up, some details aren't listed here or in the `readme.md` file.
 Instead, they've been moved to the `TodoFeatureFullList.md` document or you can check them out [here](https://github.com/albertstarfield/alpaca-electron-zephyrine/blob/main/documentation/Developer%20Documentation/TodoFeatureFullList.md).